SUMMARY OF THE GENERAL GUIDELINES FOR FOREIGNERS INTENDING TO DO BUSINESS IN NIGERIA

 - Expatriate Quota – If a company wishes to employ expatriates, such must obtain an Expatriate Quota position for each of the expatriates it wishes to employ.
 The expatriate quota stipulates the maximum number of expatriates that can be employed by the company.

 - Residence Permit – The Nigerian Immigration Service issues a Combined Expatriate Residence Permit and Aliens Card (CERPAC) for expatriates who intend to work and live in the country.
 This is after the grant of the expatriate quota positions.
-Each expatriate will be required to apply and they can be accompanied by their families and dependants.
+Each expatriate will be required to apply and they can be accompanied by their families and dependents.

 - Other necessary approvals include: